inagel/EE-160-Fall-23/morea/EE_160_VSC/reading-vsc-intro.md

    - Why VS Code:  Learn about the design philosophy and architecture of VS Code.

-#### Intro Videos:  Begin your journey with VS Code through introductory videos.
+<h3>Intro Videos:  Begin your journey with VS Code through introductory videos.</h3>

 Pass

-#### Setup:  Install VS Code for your platform and configure the tool set for your development needs.
+<h3>Setup:  Install VS Code for your platform and configure the tool set for your development needs.</h3>

 Pass

-#### User Interface:  Introduction to the basic UI, commands, and features of the VS Code editor.
+<h3>User Interface:  Introduction to the basic UI, commands, and features of the VS Code editor.</h3>

 Pass

-#### Settings:  Customize VS Code for how you like to work.
+<h3>Settings:  Customize VS Code for how you like to work.</h3>

 Pass

-#### Languages:  Learn about VS Code's suport for your favorite programming.
+<h3>Languages:  Learn about VS Code's suport for your favorite programming.</h3>

 Pass

-#### Tips and Tricks:  Jump right in with Tips and Tricks to become a VS Code power use.
+<h3>Tips and Tricks:  Jump right in with Tips and Tricks to become a VS Code power use.</h3>

 Pass

-#### Why VS Code:  Learn about the design philosophy and architecture of VS Code.
+<h3>Why VS Code:  Learn about the design philosophy and architecture of VS Code.</h3>

 Pass